loveencounterflow/intertype/README.md

     `undefined`, coerce to `null` to create the new value (which will commonly fail for all types that are not nullable).

-**Note** As for what fields a composite POD type has, the Source of Truth is the `fields` property of the declaration, *not* the `template` property.
+⚠️**Note** As for what fields a composite POD type has, the Source of Truth is the `fields` property of the declaration, *not* the `template` property.
 The `template` property's fields will be examined as dictated by the enumerable key/value pairs of `fields`; where `template` is missing a field, it will be assumed that the field's declared type can be used to create a value (which may fail). `template` should not have an